rystsov/mongodb-transaction-example/README.md

    and "tx" to null
 5. Repeat step №1

-I think it pretty easy to prove ACID properties - just check that all statement I made above are true and use them to prove ACID.
+I think it pretty easy to prove transaction properties - just check that all statement I made above are true and use them to prove it.

 ### Conclusion